lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 In VIPER, the UIViewController sends <u>every</u> event coming from a UIControl or lifecycle method directly to the Presenter.
 The ViewController does not process the event in any way, whatsoever.
 It simply retrieves associated data, either input as text or selected by index, and sends it with the event to the Presenter.
 In the case of repeating UIControls contained in a UITableView or UICollectionView, the Cell receives the event and sends it to the Presenter.
 Super simple!

 You can see in the interaction diagram that the ViewController has another role: show the output for the event.
-I will cover this later on in this article.
+I will discuss this later in this post.

 #### ViewController Examples